 The NALC’s “Statutes Regulating Ownership of Agricultural Land” chart, which is available here, identifies the states that have enacted corporate farming laws and provides the relevant state constitutional and statutory provisions.
 More resources on corporate farming laws are available on NALC’s website here and here.

 Q: Is there a federal foreign ownership law?

 Currently, no federal law exists that restricts foreign persons, entities, or governments from acquiring or holding U.S. agricultural land.
-While there are approximately fourteen states that specifically forbid or limit foreign ownership of farmland within their state, the federal government only monitors certain foreign acquisitions and landholdings in agricultural land through the Agricultural Foreign Investment Disclosure Act (“AFIDA”) of 1978.
+While there are approximately twenty-four states that specifically forbid or limit foreign ownership of farmland within their state, the federal government only monitors certain foreign acquisitions and landholdings in agricultural land through the Agricultural Foreign Investment Disclosure Act (“AFIDA”) of 1978.
 The statutory text of AFIDA is in the U.S. Code at 7 U.S.C. § 3501 et seq.

 Q: What is AFIDA?